Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 When you have 200 contacts, this would be 6000 seconds, and 6000 seconds are 100 minutes (one hour and 40 minutes).
 So it’s almost two hours.

-The Vulcan 7 dialer avoids this manual contact note taking and reduces overhead significantly.
-It is built in the CRM and can automatically do the note-taking mentioned above for particular contacts.
+It is built into the CRM and can automatically do the note-taking mentioned above for particular contacts.

 For example, you can have the dialer call a predefined list and determine how long it lets the phone ring until it skips to the next contact.